samoretc/Conference-Central/README.md

 Questions concering the project submission

 Task 1:
 To model Session, a Session kind was created.
-The session kind has the following properties:
+The Session kind has the following properties:
 -  name as a required StringProperty.
 -  highlights as a StringPropety.
  - duration as a IntegerProperty